Events at the Hall

 bar open

-This is a Sinema Llangoed premier of National Theatre Live Screenings!
+Sinema Llangoed is host to National Theatre Live Screenings!

 This acclaimed initiative broadcasts live performances from the National Theatre and other UK stages to cinemas worldwide.